DistributedCollective/bidirectional-fastbtc/packages/fastbtc-contracts/README.md

       (as well as participate in the P2P network)
     - `PAUSER`: can pause the FastBTCBridge contract, which disables new transfers.
     - `GUARD`: can freeze the FastBTCBridge contract, which disables federator actions as well as pausing it.
+    - `CONFIG_ADMIN`: can set configuration values that can be read by nodes (upcoming feature)
 - [BTCAddressValidator](contracts/BTCAddressValidator.sol): Contains Bitcoin address validation logic.

 There are also a couple of utility contracts